RuoxiQin/ObjectRecognition/README.md

 Locate the object in the original scene:
 ![Overlapped](scan_images/set-4/result-4.jpeg)
-where the blue bounding boxes indicate correct location and red boxes are the false positive.
+where the blue bounding boxes indicate the correct locations and the red boxes are the false positive.

 ## Future Work
-Our detector is sensitive to the size of sliding window.
+Our detector is sensitive to the size of the sliding window.
-If the sliding window captures the object properly, then the detector can usually it correctly.
+If the sliding window captures the object properly, then the detector can usually detect it correctly.
 So we can use more sizes of sliding windows to make the segmented scene more accurate.